inbravo/travel/september-2017/tehri-dam.md

 *	Access to Dam is restricted by Central Industrial Security Force, i rode to a high point, where i can see the dam
 *	Found a lonely place at one beautiful corner of road, where i can see the dam and be in peace
 *	Parked my stallion, removed all my gears, sit on a bench and thank to God, for rewarding me this journey
+*	Took some of beautiful pictures, from my phone.
+Experienced the flora and fauna of region while peacefully sitting there
 *	Spent around 1 hour there, ate some dry fruits and biscuits, and finally refit myself for the 85 kilometers journey back to Rishikesh

 ![](https://github.com/inbravo/travel/blob/master/september-2017/images/t/IMG_20170909_114419.jpg)